coverlit/site/_posts/2022-01-01-kgibbel-undisclosed-recipients.md

 categories: [poetry, katherine_gibbel]
 ---
 <div class="poem">
-"To: 		<undisclosed "recipients">
+To: 		<undisclosed "recipients">

 Subject: 	We’re Driving Away from the Sunset

 away from the accident—what you call a condition

->of the quarter inch snow film
+">"of the quarter inch snow film

 gone already—the rearview making an orange cloud embedded

->in the blue declivity—a skyline of slopes
+">"in the blue declivity—a skyline of slopes

->>each oak-lined house incapable of encountering
+">>"each oak-lined house incapable of encountering

 the space of what we know

->the backward moving view—the walls
+">"the backward moving view—the walls

->>of light encase the car
+">>"of light encase the car

->>>in argument for distance
+">>>"in argument for distance

 for the golden precedent of wheat

->or the low fields of what’s not yet corn
+">"or the low fields of what’s not yet corn

->>a $750 idea slanting the dash
+">>"a $750 idea slanting the dash

 on a Tuesday type of Sunday

 the horizon knows how to dress up as a movie

->we try to dress ourselves up as if
+">"we try to dress ourselves up as if

->>whoever thought of love was a friend of ours
+">>"whoever thought of love was a friend of ours

->>>somewhere out in the possible hills
+">>>"somewhere out in the possible hills

 you are not an island

->not in this car—not in the world
+">"not in this car—not in the world

->>its pinpoint precision loosening
+">>"its pinpoint precision loosening

->>>as we zoom closer toward the map
+">>>"as we zoom closer toward the map

->>>>you are here with me
+">>>>"you are here with me

 in athleisure in braided pinks

->that tie close your clothes
+">"that tie close your clothes

->>before the arrow of I-80
+">>"before the arrow of I-80

 what does fright know of automatic

->windows—what does the wind
+">"windows—what does the wind

->>know of itself—neither I nor you
+">>"know of itself—neither I nor you

->>>could guess
+">>>"could guess

 you chug fluids in the passenger side

->afflicted—what or whom we take back or with us
+">"afflicted—what or whom we take back or with us

 the set and unknowable plan

-To: 		<undisclosed recipients>
+To: 		<undisclosed "recipients">

 Subject:	Am I Your Bird

 in bluestone below the effigy

->this pewter light lining
+">"this pewter light lining

->>meteorites along the belt
+">>"meteorites along the belt

 of high quality marble

->I mistook boulders for leftovers
+">"I mistook boulders for leftovers

->>but we’re all finding ways to shore up erosion
+">>"but we’re all finding ways to shore up erosion

->>>along the effulgent lakes
+">>>"along the effulgent lakes

 as if soft light would eat stone

->and the statue’s flared jacket in unyielding bronze
+">"and the statue’s flared jacket in unyielding bronze

 cast and uncast seems to catch the same wind

->whipping your hair and the fine wrinkles
+">"whipping your hair and the fine wrinkles

->>of your face into a smile before the fixed carousel
+">>"of your face into a smile before the fixed carousel

 of my obvious heart

->not everything that moves moves me
+">"not everything that moves moves me

 my breath slips with the cormorant

->slipping under the water’s
+">"slipping under the water’s

->>surface—thank god for cohesion for the arc
+">>"surface—thank god for cohesion for the arc

->>>the flung stick made in the air
+">>>"the flung stick made in the air

->>>>into the lip
+">>>>"into the lip

 of the water—what we gather

->to protect the shelf of land
+">"to protect the shelf of land

->>from falling into the insistent tide
+">>"from falling into the insistent tide

->>>all these war hero sculptures
+">>>"all these war hero sculptures

 surveying the byways—that which we protect

->and that which we try to leave behind
+">"and that which we try to leave behind

->>some sour memory in low
+">>"some sour memory in low

->>>in full relief—the sudden eagle
+">>>"in full relief—the sudden eagle

 flying toward me in the passenger seat of your car

->eye-level—my bird’s-eye-view
+">"eye-level—my bird’s-eye-view

->>on that high-up bridge between the mountains
+">>"on that high-up bridge between the mountains

 of what crosses my attention—I hope

->I don’t miss the birches
+">"I don’t miss the birches

->>in their enamel shells for the woods"
+">>"in their enamel shells for the woods
 </div>
 <br><br>
 <br><br>